GPM geological process modeling software is used to build advanced digital geological models predicting clastic sedimentary stratigraphic sequences.

 The GPM Clastics module enables simulating the main processes controlling the erosion, transportation, and deposition of clastics sediments from source to sink.
 Users have access to the fundamental physical controls of sedimentation including diffusion and both steady-state (for example, fluvial and deltas) and unsteady-state (for example, floods and turbidites) flow as well as other controlling parameters such as compaction, tectonics, sea-level fluctuation, and wave action.
 Additionally, users have access to processes for modeling sediment accumulation with several output properties for quality control of the result.

 All available processes can be modeled independently or concurrently.
 The processes are modeled deterministically through the numerical simulation of physical processes.

 In addition to modeling clastics, users can model clastics and carbonates together.

-GPM software can be connected to PetroMod petroleum systems modeling software for basin-scale studies to support the subsequent analysis of the petroleum systems by understanding the charge migration and accumulation of potential hydrocarbons, which is critical for exploration success.
-It can also be used to condition traditional geostatistical methods to increase predictability by using the Petrel platform to provide information about realistic and plausible geological trends.
+It can also be connected to PetroMod petroleum systems modeling software for basin-scale studies to support the subsequent analysis of the petroleum systems by understanding the charge migration and accumulation of potential hydrocarbons, which is critical for exploration success.
 Finally, GPM software results can also be used as input in gross depositional environment (GDE) maps, the Play and Prospect Assessment workflow for the Petrel platform, and GeoX exploration risk, resource, and value assessment software to refine the final reservoir understanding and explore economic scenarios toward reaching more confident decisions.